Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Old-school drive-in Top Notch is known for its distinctly smoky burgers, the flavor of whichis achieved via charcoal broiling.
 The burger choices here are all fairly simple, but you can’t go wrong with the classic cheeseburger (cheese, mayo, tomato, lettuce, pickles, and onions).

 Clark's Oyster BarAddress and Info

-The well-loved, tall burger at Clark’s is made up of Black Angus beef (best when medium-rare), melted Gruyère cheese, and gribiche sauce (mayo-style sauce with tangy capers and Worcestershire), and served on a crisp brioche bun.
-It comes with a pile of shoestring fries perfect for eating by the handful.
+The well-loved (and tall) burger at Clark’s is made up of Black Angus beef (best when medium-rare), melted Gruyère cheese, and gribiche sauce (mayo-style sauce with tangy capers and Worcestershire), and served on a crisp brioche bun.
+It also comes with a pile of shoestring fries, perfect for eating by the handful.

 Bac'n Cheeze Burger

 East Cesar Chavez & other locations